Mastering the Replace Command in Word

 • Click the “Special” button to list characters like paragraph marks, tabs, dashes, etc.

-• Click “Format” for specific text formatting such as bold, italic, font size, and more.
+• Click “Format” to apply a specific text formatting, such as bold, italic, font size, and more.

-1. Open the Replace dialog box using Ctrl + H.
+1. Open the Replace dialog box with Ctrl+H.

 2. Click “More” and then “Format.”